 (i) The University of Melbourne will pay the Sub-contractor the Milestone Payments in accordance with Schedule 3.

-(ii) Notwithstanding clause 6.1(i), , the University of Melbourne has the right to withhold the final 10% of the Milestone Payment if in its reasonable opinion the Assets do not meet the Specifications.
+(ii) Notwithstanding clause 6.1(i), and subject to clause 4.3(c), the University of Melbourne has the right to withhold the final 10% of the Milestone Payment if in its reasonable opinion the Assets do not meet the Specifications.

 (iii) Neither the University of Melbourne nor the Commonwealth are responsible for the provision of additional money to meet any expenditure in excess of the Milestone Payments.